RobinBrouwer/gritter/README.markdown

 ### remove_gritter

 The remove_gritter helper removes all gritter notifications from the screen.
+You can use it inside a js.erb file:

-	<%= link_to_function "Remove notifications", remove_gritter %>
+	<%= remove_gritter %>

 You can pass two extra arguments to this helper.